 Coach Davis grew up in and around Paris, TX and graduated from the University of North Texas.
 He and his wife Donna have two children, Matthew and Bethany, who attend Boswell.

 He has coached three THSPA state qualifiers and a state champion in 2008.
 The Pioneers have won the last four district powerlifting meets.

-Josh Cadenhead is entering his 15th year teaching and coaching and his 10th year at Boswell High School.
-He is the head wrestling coach for the boys team and the varsity defensive line coach at the BOS.
+Josh Cadenhead is entering his 15th year teaching and coaching.
+He is the head wrestling coach and the varsity defensive line coach at Boswell.

 Cadenhead is a 2002 graduate from Hardin-Simmons University in Abilene, where he played football for four years under legendary Coach Jimmie Keeling and spent another year as a graduate assistant on the offensive line.